sebtedesco/chua-project/chua-project/README.md

 # The Chua Project
-Its an NBA teams voting and commenting website, made on moqui!
+Its an NBA teams voting and commenting website, made using Moqui!

 It includes:
 - A homepage with all teams